SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Here are some general options to get to Alamo Square San Francisco.

-Bus: There are two Muni buses that will get you quickly from Union Square this neighborhood.
-The best option is the 21-Hayes.
-The 21-Hayes stops on the southern side of the park.
-Get off the bus at the Hayes and Pierce Street stop.
-The other option is the 5-Fulton, which drops you off one block north of the park.
+Bus: There are a couple of Muni buses that will get you from Union Square close to Alamo Square.
+The most direct option is the 5-Fulton, which drops you off one block north of the park.
 Get off the bus at the McAllister and Pierce stop and walk up the hill on McAllister Street to get to the park.

 Taxi: Taking a taxi is another option.
 From Union Square, it will cost around $15 to $25.
 From Fisherman's Wharf, it will cost a little more.
 Expect to pay around $20 to $30 or more for a cab from this part of town.
 Find tips for taking taxis in the city.